Ejostol/Falling-Stands-/paper.md

 <span eid="Q5586">Katsushika Hokusai’s</span> woodblock prints of Mishima Pass in Kai province, from the series [*Thirty-Six Views of Mount Fuji*](https://digital.cincinnatilibrary.org/digital/collection/p16998coll21/id/15)(1830-1832), is dominated by an enormous *sugi* trunk.
 The tree dwarfs the depicted travelers, some of whom are attempting to measure its size, and visually competes with the wonderment of <span eid="Q39231">Mount Fuji</span>.
 Hokusai started this series when he was 70 years old in response to the cultural fascination with the mountain as an object of pilgrimage, due to its scenic beauty as well as mythical connection with immortality.
 Despite the identified location, this print may not be an accurate topographic representation but an attempt to capture the mood and character of the Japanese landscape.[^9]

 <param ve-image
-       label="Mishima Pass in Kai, a wood print of Mt.
+       label="Mishima Pass in Kai, a woodprint of Mt.
 Fuji with Cryptomeria.
-Printed by Katsushika Hokusai between 1830 and 1832.
+Completed by Katsushika Hokusai between 1830 and 1832.
 Metropolitan Museum of Art, The Howard Mansfield Collection, Purchase, Rogers Fund, 1936" license="public domain"
        url= "https://images.metmuseum.org/CRDImages/as/original/DP141065.jpg">

 Groves of _Cryptomeria japonica_ were typically associated with temple complexes.
 At <span eid="Q587371">Ryōan-ji</span>, a temple in Kyoto celebrated for its Zen garden and originally constructed in the fifteenth century, the trees can both be seen in their natural form, reaching over 100 feet into the sky, and as *daisūgi*, a <span eid="Q1360410">coppicing</span> technique that emerged during the <span eid="Q334845">Muromachi period (1336–1573)</span> to create thinner posts for tea room construction.[^10] Moreover, built in 1617, <span eid="Q696641">Nikko Tosho-gu Shrine</span> showcases the grandeur of Japanese cedar trees.
 Its creation involved the planting of 40,000 specimens, most famously along the <span eid="Q2873976">Cedars Avenue</span> that led to the shrine.
 The 10,000 trees that still stand convey the site’s spiritual power, which is not limited to the building but permeates the forested landscape.[^11]

 <param ve-image
-       label="A temple on the Shikoku Pilgrimage trail, one of eighty-eight shrines that this path connects.
+       label="A temple on the Shikoku Pilgrimage trail, one of eighty-eight shrines connected by this path.
 Shikoku is the smallest of Japan's four major islands.
-Sūgi were planted as a boundary demarcating the devotional space around each temple.
+Japanese cedars were planted as a boundary demarcating the devotional space around each temple.
 Image by authors, 2019." license="Image by authors, no permission needed."
        url= "https://github.com/Ejostol/Falling-Stands-/blob/main/IMG_3417.JPG?raw=true">

 Established in 4 BCE, the <span eid="Q687168">Ise Jingū Shrine</span> is situated in a *chinju no mori* (a sacred shrine forest) of dense *sugi*.
 Historically, Ise has been closely related to both Japan’s imperial power, due to ties to rulers, and artistic creation, for its capturing of national landscape ideals.
 Compared to Nikkō Tōshō-gū, Ise's architecture is simple, and has been positioned as being more “Japanese” than the later-built more baroque shrines.
 After World War II, when <span eid="Q812767">Shinto</span> was disassociated from the government, the *sugi* forest became central to connecting Ise with the past.
 Reframing the historical narrative of simplistic architecture to an early example of Japanese architecture’s ability to build in harmony with nature.[^12]

 <param ve-image
        label="A ukiyo-e depicting Emperor Meiji worshipping Ise Jingu on March 11, 1869.
-Cryptomeria are shown surrounding the shrine.
+Japanese cedars are shown surrounding the shrine.
 Created by Sadahide Utagawa, 1869." license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/1/1a/Ise-Grand-Shrine-Emperor-Meiji-Sadahide-Utagawa-1869.png">